jdrew1303/hystrixjs/README.md

 - *statisticalWindowNumberOfBuckets* - number of buckets within the statistical window
 - *percentileWindowNumberOfBuckets* - number of buckets within the percentile window
 - *percentileWindowLength* - length of the window to keep track of execution times
+- *requestVolumeRejectionThreshold* - maximum number of concurrent requests, which can be executed.
+Defaults to 0, i.e. no limitation
 - *fallbackTo* - function, which will be executed if the request fails

 All of these options have defaults and does not have to be configured.
 See [HystrixConfig](https://bitbucket.org/igor_sechyn/hystrixjs/src/4cf3ba2dd28eb69481cca384bab21082670c0e00/src/util/HystrixConfig.js) for details.
 These can be overridden on app startup.